 Once you’ve got your wheel installed, you can also upgrade your workspace with some of Brent’s accessories, which include extra workspace tables and different plates.

-You should get a Brent Pottery Wheel if you’re willing to invest at least $1000 in return for a comfortable, expertly-designed wheel.
-Some Brent brand electric wheels worth considering include the Brent B Pottery Wheel, (blick arts) Brent C Pottery Wheel, (blick arts), and the Brent CXC Pottery Wheel. (blick arts)
+You should get a Brent Pottery Wheel if you’re willing to invest a good amount of money in return for a comfortable, expertly-designed wheel.
+Some Brent brand electric wheels worth considering include the Brent B Pottery Wheel, Brent C Pottery Wheel, and the Brent CXC Pottery Wheel.

 Soldner Wheels are at the more premium end of the market and are known for their free-standing designs.
 These wheels have smooth pedals and powerful motors that can take a lot of weight.